• Skip to primary navigation

 Serving gluten-free thanksgiving stuffing or dressing

-Stuffing is a dish I have only ever eaten on Thanksgiving and, when I'm lucky enough to score some leftovers, the 1-3 days following.
-But this gluten-free stuffing recipe makes a decent vegetarian main dish thanks to the addition of creamy goat cheese and lots of veggies.
-I would gladly eat this any day of the week.
+This recipe makes a yummy vegetarian main dish thanks to the addition of creamy goat cheese and lots of veggies.
+I would gladly eat it any day of the week - or year.

-Serve this on Thanksgiving or Friendsgiving alongside all the other traditional dishes.
-Get the recipes for my gluten-free vegetarian Thanksgiving meal here.
+Get the recipes for my gluten-free vegetarian holiday meal here.
 Or whip this up for an easy weeknight meal the rest of the year.
-It's sure to be a hit any day.

 Best gluten-free stuffing recipe with goat cheese

-*Bojon appétit!
-For more Bojon Gourmet in your life, follow along on Instagram, Facebook, or Pinterest, purchase my gluten-free cookbook Alternative Baker, or subscribe to receive new posts via email.
-And if you make this gluten-free stuffing recipe, I’d love to see.
-Tag your Instagram snaps @The_Bojon_Gourmet and #bojongourmet.*
+Bojon appétit!
+For more Bojon Gourmet in your life, follow along on Instagram, Facebook, YouTube, or Pinterest, purchase my award-winning gluten-free baking cookbook Alternative Baker, or subscribe to receive new posts via email.
+And if you make this gluten-free holiday stuffing, I’d love to know.
+Leave a comment and rating below, and tag your Instagram snaps @The_Bojon_Gourmet and #bojongourmet.

 Gluten-Free Stuffing being served